 Unlike other trout species, lake trout aren’t primarily insect eaters.
 They’re predatory in nature, and prey on smaller fish including other trout and kokanee.

 Most anglers who go after the big ones, also called lakers, do so by trolling minnow-imitating lures including Apex lures, Rapalas, Flatfish, and a variety of similar plugs and spoons.

 Minnows are also highly effective but make sure you’re following the bait-fishing regulations.

 Mackinaw favor waters below 52°F, and their movements are largely motivated by a desire to find the most comfortable temperature.

-In Lake Tahoe, they often congregate around steep ledges or shelves where the water drops rapidly to 100 feet or more.
+Lake Tahoe lake trout often congregate around steep ledges or shelves where the water drops rapidly to 100 feet or more.

 In these areas, lake trout can rise and descend easily as needed to follow bait fish or find a more comfortable temperature.
 Trolling along ledges using different baits at different depths is a handy way to pinpoint their location.

 Points in North Lake Tahoe like Sugar Pine Point and Dollar Point offer steep drops that are often loaded with mackinaw.

 In South Lake Tahoe, steep offshore shelves at Tahoe Keys and Cave Rock are popular and productive spots.